 FIGURE OUT WHERE TO GOThis is part of having a plan, but I’m sure you’ll have an idea of destinations you’d like to see!
 Like, if you’ve always wanted to go to Asia, now’s the time to make it your first stop.

-If you’re wanting a nomad community, here are some digital nomad hotspots:
+Here are some digital nomad hotspots:

 - Chiang Mai, Thailand